Annabel64/NLP_Insurance-reviews/README.md

 Problematic : What is the reason when the rating is low ?
 This is probably THE most important question for insurers when facing with all these reviews.

-Objectives
+Objectives :
-- predict the ratings to the "test" dataset
+- predict the ratings of the "test" dataset
 - find the reasons why the ratings to some insurance companies are this low

 NB: the code was very long to execute.
 We built the notebook so that the executions you will do are done on a small amount of data, and that each part is independent of each other (each part will look for the cleaned and vectorized datasets in the folder that we have provided to you).